-Pension liabilities, expense, and deferred inflows and outflows of resources.
-At December 31, 2018, MSF reported a liability for its proportionate share of the plan's total net pension liability in the amount of \$31,263,987, representing a 1.497933% share of the total based on amount of contributions by each employer.
-The net pension liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2017, with updated procedures used to roll forward the liability to June 30, 2018.
+The NPL was measured as of June 30, 2019, and the TPL used to calculate the NPL was determined by an actuarial valuation as of June 30, 2018, with updated procedures used to roll forward the liability to June 30, 2019.
 There were no significant events between the measurement date and reporting date that are expected to have an impact on MSF's proportionate share of the liability.

-For the year ended December 31, 2018, MSF recognized pension expense of \$4,180,721.
-At December 31, 2018, MSF reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended December 31, 2019, MSF recognized pension expense of \$3,337,938, consisting of \$2,829,148 for its proportionate share of the Plan's pension expense and \$508,790 of grant revenue from the State Statutory Appropriation from the General Fund.
+At December 31, 2019, MSF reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: